 A PHENOMENALLY DRY SENSE OF HUMOR

-Regardless of the variety, if your plant is located in part shade (or worse, shade), it isn’t happy.
+Regardless of the variety, if your plant is located in part shade (or worse, full shade), it isn’t happy.
 Consider transplanting it to an area of the garden where it can sunbathe daily.
-This will not only help it maintain its shape, but also ensure it produces masses of purple flowers for you to enjoy throughout the growing season.
+This will not only help it maintain its shape, but also ensure it produces masses of flowers for you to enjoy throughout the growing season.

 Healthy lavender plants look like this.